FrendaWinter/Operating-System-Concepts/README.md

 #### Single-Level Directory

 All files are contained in the same directory.
+A single-level directory has significant limitations, when the number of files increases or when the system has more than one user.
+Since all files are in the same directory, they must have unique names.

 ![Single level directory](./Assets/image_70.png)